Maitri-Patel-23/portfolio/README.md

 Key features shown in the movie:
 Rising Flux Rope: The pre-eruptive magnetic structure loses equilibrium and rises rapidly.
 Torus Instability: The rope undergoes twisting and expansion as instabilities develop.
+Current Sheet Formation: A thin current sheet develops beneath the rising flux rope.
+As the rope stretches the overlying field, the current sheet becomes longer and more intense, acting as the main site of magnetic reconnection.
 Magnetic Reconnection: Field lines reconnect beneath the rope, forming flare loops.
 Eruptive Dynamics: The system ejects upward in a CME-like eruption, releasing stored magnetic energy.